khushboodixit03/Assignment_BTech2026_2201921540087/README.md

 Question:
 Write an SQL query to retrieve the names of employees and their department names from two tables: Employees and Departments.
 The Employees table contains id, name, and dept_id, while the Departments table contains dept_id and dept_name.

+4 - feb - 2025

+OOPS QUESTION --

+Define a class named Book with:

+Private members: bookID, title, author, and isAvailable.
+A constructor to initialize book details.
+A function to borrow a book (sets isAvailable = false if available).
+A function to return a book (sets isAvailable = true).
+A function to display book details.
+In main(), create multiple book objects, borrow a book, return it, and display the book details.

+SQL QUESTION--

+Create a table named Students with the following columns:

+StudentID (Primary Key, Auto Increment)
+Name (VARCHAR, Not Null)
+Age (INTEGER)
+Department (VARCHAR)
+Marks (FLOAT)
+Insert at least 3 sample student records into the table.

+Write SQL queries to:

+Retrieve all student records.
+Find students who scored more than 80 marks.
+Update the marks of a specific student.
+Delete a student record.